Career Development Award

 All CDA research proposals are subjected to a rigorous peer review process.
 Applications will be reviewed on scientific merit and scored in terms of project significance, scientific approach, innovation, investigator qualifications and institutional environment.

-All interested candidates need to submit a ‘Letter of Intent’ (LOI) by email to Dr. Michelle Witkop, Head of Research, at firstname.lastname@example.org by no later than February 15, 2018 at 5pm EST. Letters that do not arrive by the deadline will not be accepted.
+All interested candidates need to submit a ‘Letter of Intent’ (LOI) by email to Dr. Michelle Witkop, Head of Research, at firstname.lastname@example.org by no later than TBA at 11:59 pm EST. Letters that do not arrive by the deadline will not be accepted.

 LOIs need to be submitted on institutional letterhead and will not be considered for review unless signed by the candidate.
-LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher, information about his/her mentor, and a brief description of the proposed research project.
+LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher and ability to meet eligibility criteria, information about his/her mentor, and a brief description of the proposed research project.
 Letters must be accompanied by a CV (NIH-style biosketch preferred) for both the candidate and his/her mentor.

 CDA applications are subjected to a rigorous peer review process.
 Proposals are to be reviewed on scientific merit and scored in the areas of project significance, scientific approach, innovation, investigator qualifications and research environment.